DRUMDUAN KINDERGARTEN AND EARLY YEARS

 Drumduan’s kindergarten classes are a warm and welcoming environment that emphasises rhythm, nature connection, social and practical skills and hands-on activities.
 Nestling beneath the main school, our cosy indoor classrooms are characterised by soft colours, natural materials and toys, with a feeling of calm creativity and co-operation, and a strong daily rhythm.

 The kindergarten has its own dedicated garden with trees for climbing and platforms for adventure; a sand-pit and mud kitchen for creative play, growing beds for plants, and even an outdoor bread oven, which was made by previous Class 3 and 4.
 Edging into woodland of beech, silver birch and oak, it is a safe but adventurous world in miniature.
 Many birds, and even wild rabbits making a regular appearance.
-We have two classes available: Pre-Kindergarten for 3 year olds and Kindergarten for 4-6 year olds.
-There are currently several places available and we look forward to taking you on a tour of our beautiful space soon.
+We have two classes available: Kindergarten for 3-6 year olds.
+We look forward to taking you on a tour of our beautiful space soon.

 PRINCIPLES OF EARLY YEARS EDUCATION